ruyisdk/support-matrix/LicheePi4A/ArchLinux/README.md

 Access the system via serial port.

 Default username: `root`
-Default password: the password you set earlier.
+Default password: the password you set earlier or use default `archriscv`.

 ## Expected Results